stch-library/schema/README.md

 9. both is now I, short for intersection.
 For example, (I (pred vector?)
 [String]).
 10. A few minor bug fixes.
 For example, "every?" should be "some" in the error output of either/U.
 11. test and coerce namespace are not included.
+12. recur without an explicit call to loop is NOT supported by this library.
+You must use recur within an explicit call to loop.
+See tests for examples.

 I have my own set of unit-tests, around 120.
 Code coverage is pretty decent, though, not as exhaustive as Prismatic Schema.